-The main objective of this study is to explain the effect of TMT diversity (gender, age, and educational background) on performance, which is mediated by the adoption of e-banking technology innovation variables.
-The regression results showed that gender diversity has a positive effect on the adoption of e-banking technology innovations.
-The results of the study support prior researches (Chuang et al, 2009; Awa et al, 2011), which show the positive influence of gender diversity on the adoption of technology.
-There are positive influences that can occur, because gender diversity in banks will result in a high innovative attitude on TMT (Pitcher and Smith, 2001).
+The main objective of this study is to explain the effect of TMT 75 ersity (gender, age, and educational background) on performance, which is mediated by the adoption of e-ba56 ng technology innovation variables.
+The regression results showed that gender diversity has a positive effect on the adoption of e110 nking technology innovations.
+The results of the study support prior researches (Chuang et al, 2009; Awa et al, 2011), which show the positive influence of gender diversity in banks will result in a high innovative attitude on TMT (Pitcher and Smith, 2001).
 Therefore, TMT will think more strategically about how the banks under their management are able to compete in the market and are able to provide quality services in meeting customer needs in the digital age.

-While the results of the study indicate a significant influence of TMT's age diversity on the adoption of e-banking technology innovation with a negative direction, this shows that the higher level of age diversity, the motivation of TMT in developing various services in the digital age will decrease, as indicated by the low number of adoption of e-banking technology innovation.
-The results support the findings of Olson et al, (2006), which shows the negative impacts of age diversity on strategic decisions in the company.
-The results also show the negative effect on innovation as prior research (Shuying et al, 2017).
-The negative influences can be due to age diversity supports affective conflict (Olson et al, 2006).
-Conflicts can occur because of efforts to maintain "self-esteem" of each age group (Williams and O'Relly, 1998).
-Another possible reason for the negative effects of age diversity on the adoption of e-banking technology innovation is that it depends on the diversity of the TMT environment.
+While the results of the study indicate a significant influence of TMT's age diversitian the adoption of e-banking technology innovation with a negative direction, this shows that the higher level of age diversity, the motivation of TMT in developing various services in the digital age will determine the distance of adoption of e-banking technology innovation.
+The results support the findings of Olson et al. (2006), which shows the negative impacts of age diversity on strategic decisions in the company.
+The results also show the negative effect on innovation as prior research (Shuying et al., 2017).
+The negative influences can be due to age diversity in TMT which tends to increase conflict in decision-making and it is possible that age diversity supports affective conflict (Olson et al, 2006).
+Conflicts can occur because of efforts to maintain "self 119 em" of each age group (Willi 71s and O'Relly, 1998).
+Another possible reason for the negative effects of age diversity on the adoption of ebanking technology innovation is that it depends on the diversity of the TMT environment.
 Shuying et al, (2017) finds evidence about the effect of the diversity of age on innovation with different both directions and significant between a state-owned bank and non-government bank.

-For this research, the author has tried to look at the effects of the environment in influencing the impact of TMT diversity on innovation adoption, which is by dividing the sub-sample of banks by classifying banks by big size, which are above the median, and the group of small banks that the size is below the median value.
+this research, the author has tried to look at the effects of the environment in influencing the impact of TMT diversity on innovation adoption, which is by dividing the sub-sample of banks by classifying banks by big size, which are above the median, and the group of small banks that the size is below the 120 lian value.
 This was based on evidence that there is a positive influence of bank size on the adoption of e-banking technology innovation.
-In the sub-sample test results (Table 4 below), it is evident that there are different significance results between the effects of age diversity on the adoption of innovations in banks in the large size groups and small bank groups.
+In the subsample test results (Table 4 below), it is evident that there are different significance results between the effects of age diversity on the adoption of innovations in banks 12 the large size groups and small bank groups.
 In banks that were categorized as small banks, age diversity has very significantly negative effect on the adoption of e-banking technology innovation.
 This shows that in a small size bank environment where support for the adoption of technological innovations is low, age diversity tends to cause conflict.
 The conflicts might occur because different ideas and perspectives are considered as threats to effective functions (Valls et al, 2016), so that they will have a negative impact on innovation adoption decisions.